Exodus from Mosul | Pictures | Reuters

 Exodus from Mosul

-Federal police members carry their weapons as they attempt to break into the Old City during a battle against more
+Displaced people ride in a donkey-drawn cart in al-Zuhoor neighborhood during a fight with Islamic State in Momore

+A displaced Iraqi child, who fled the Islamic State stronghold of Mosul, is seen in the town of Bartella, eastmore

-A member of federal police carries a destroyed drone belonging to Islamic State militants, in Mosul.
-REUTERS/Tmore
+Displaced people flee during a battle with Islamic State militants, in al-Zuhoor neighborhood of Mosul.
+REUTERmore

+Displaced people who fled Islamic State militants, cross the bridge in Al-Muthanna neighborhood of Mosul.
+REUTmore

+Displaced people who fled Islamic State militants, cross the bridge in Al-Muthanna neighborhood of Mosul.
+REmore

+Displaced Iraqi people, who fled the Islamic State stronghold of Mosul in the town of Bartella, react, east ofmore

+Displaced children sit in a cart as they flee during a battle with Islamic State militants, in al-Zuhoor neighmore

-Displaced Iraqi women who fled their homes during a battle between Iraqi forces and Islamic State militants, tmore
+Displaced people flee during a battle with Islamic State militants, in the al-Zuhoor neighborhood of Mosul.
+Rmore

+Displaced people who fled from Islamic State militants in Tel Keyf area arrive for security checks, during a bmore

+Displaced people who fled from Islamic State militants in Tel Keyf area wait for security checks, during a batmore

-A displaced Iraqi woman who fled her home during a battle between Iraqi forces and Islamic State militants, camore
+A displaced Iraqi, who fled the Islamic State stronghold of Mosul, gets a hair cut at Khazer camp.
+REUTERS/Thamore

+Displaced people who fled from Islamic State militants in Tel Keyf area wait for security checks, during a batmore

-Displaced Iraqis flee their homes on a rainy day as Iraqi forces battle with Islamic State militants, in westemore
+Displaced people flee during a battle with Islamic State militants, in al-Zuhoor neighborhood of Mosul.
+REmore

+Displaced people who fled from Islamic State militants in Tel Keyf area wait for security checks, during a batmore

-Displaced Iraqis flee their homes on a rainy day as Iraqi forces battle with Islamic State militants, in westemore
+Displaced people flee during a battle with Islamic State militants, in al-Zuhoor neighborhood of Mosul.
+REUTERmore

-People shop at A Nabey Yunes market in the city of Mosul.
-REUTERS/Youssef Boudlal

-An Islamic State militants car used as a car bomb lies destroyed near Mosul train station in Mosul.
-REUTERS/Yomore

-Iraqi Federal Police walk inside Mosul train station in the city of Mosul.
-REUTERS/Youssef Boudlal

-A member of the Iraqi Federal Police carries his comrade during clashes with Islamic State militants, at Mosulmore
+A displaced Iraqi man pushes a woman in a wheelchair as they flee during a battle with Islamic State militantsmore

-Displaced Iraqi people who fled their homes during a battle between Iraqi forces and Islamic State militants, more
+A displaced woman flees during a battle with Islamic State militants, in al-Zuhoor neighborhood of Mosul.
+REUTmore

-A boy sells milk on the street near the city of Mosul.
-REUTERS/Youssef Boudlal

-Displaced Iraqi people from different areas in Mosul flee their homes to reach safe areas after clashes broke more

 下一个